Poikilos/EnlivenMinetest/README.md

 * for more information, see README.md in mtanalyze folder.

 #### Customization
+* The farming plugin is overwritten with farming redo.
 * Before using anything in the change_world_name_manually_first and subfolders, change the values of the variables in the folder name as noted before using.
 * If you have a dedicated server, the value server_dedicated = false should be changed to server_dedicated = true in your SERVER's minetest.conf in the ENLIVEN folder that the installer creates.